In this lecture, a hepatology specialist provides focused education about fatty liver disease.

 Choose video or audio delivery.

 Video: Video format requires Google Chrome; each video purchase can be viewed two times within 6 months of purchase.
-Rewind and fast forward not available.
+Rewind and fast-forward options available to ensure understanding.

 Audio: Each audio purchase is accessible for 2 years from the date of purchase.

 At the conclusion of this activity, the learner will be able to:

 - State the differences between hepatic steatosis and nonalcoholic steatohepatitis

 - Name two recommendations for the management of patients with nonalcoholic fatty liver disease (NAFLD)

 - State when it is appropriate to refer to an expert when caring for the patient with NAFLD